 Over the years, countless projects, ranging from simple household items to intricate scientific equipment, have used Arduino as their brain.
-Students, enthusiasts, artists, programmers, and professionals worldwide have converged around this open-source platform; their contributions have built up to a significant quantity of accessible information that may be of tremendous assistance to both novices and specialists.
+Students, enthusiasts, artists, programmers, and professionals worldwide have converged around this open-source platform; their contributions have built up to a significant quantity of accessible information that may greatly assist both novices and specialists.
 Learn more about Arduino Programming here.

 Pros of Arduino

 - As stated above, Arduino is a microcontroller-based platform that became popular for its simplicity and ease of use.
 Moreover, Arduino boards are relatively inexpensive.
-You can get an Arduino Uno board, as low as $4 or less, which can control various electronics projects.
+You can get an Arduino Uno board, as low as $4 or less, to control various electronics projects.

 - The Arduino IDE is also easy to use, and the catchy part is that there’s a large online community of Arduino developers to help you if you get stuck anytime, anywhere.

 - Arduino is open source.
 It means you can modify the board and the source code without dealing with legal issues.
-Yes, you are free to do what you like with the Arduino board.
+Yes, you can do what you like with the Arduino board.
 You can create your board version and give it any fancy name.
 What name do you prefer?
 Just leave it in the comment box.
 But wait, I have already chosen “Boatiuno” 😎

 - Thanks to its popularity, it is easy to find parts such as sensors and modules for your Arduino board.
 Because of this, it is easier to expand Arduino to so many fields.

-- Because of its open-source popularity, large community, availability of sensors and modules, and relative ease of usage, Arduino is great for beginners.
+- Arduino is great for beginners because of its open-source popularity, large community, availability of sensors and modules, and relative ease of usage.

 Arduino may appear to have a great deal of taste.
-However, there are a few possible drawbacks of Arduino that should also discuss so we can have a probable verdict on this raspberry pi vs. Arduino article.
+However, a few possible drawbacks of Arduino should also be discussed so we can have a probable verdict on this Raspberry Pi vs. Arduino article.

-- They (with an exemption of the recent Arduino WiFi board) also don’t have built-in WiFi or Bluetooth, which means you’ll need to use additional hardware, breakout or module to connect them to the internet or other devices.
-This piles up the cost of building a complete project that make use of WiFi or other wireless connectivity.
+- They (with an exemption of the recent Arduino WiFi board) also don’t have built-in WiFi or Bluetooth, so you’ll need to use additional hardware, breakout or module to connect them to the internet or other devices.
+This piles up the cost of building a complete project that makes use of WiFi or other wireless connectivity.